 Gainful Employment Information

-As of Fall 2017, Phlebotomy became 16 credit hour program, with no program ready courses.
+Phlebotomy is a 16 credit hour program, with no program ready courses.
 It is eligible for Title IV (PELL grants and Student Loans).

-Students will need RDG 100, ENG 100, MAT 032/012 or equilavent test scores.
-Students may take AHS 102 (Medical Terminology while wairing for a program slot).
+Students will need RDG 100, ENG 100 or equilavent test scores as prerequisites for AHS 102 (Medical Terminology), which they may take while waiting for a program slot.